The Perfect Way To Protect Your Portfolio In This Market

 Dividend investing is a waiting game anyway.
 We buy with the intent of getting a paycheck every quarter and hopefully selling the stock in the future at a higher price.
 If the stock reaches that target price quickly, great.
 If not, writing call options offers a way to collect more income while you wait.

-In this case, you could more than double the payout on PFE to 8.9% over the next 12 months.
+In this case, you could more than double the payout on PFE over the next 12 months.
 Now that’s making your money work harder.

-Remember, the goal of this strategy is to earn supplemental income during periods when the market (or an individual stock) isn’t going anywhere fast.
+I’m a fan of this using strategy to earn supplemental income during periods when the market (or an individual stock) isn’t going anywhere fast.
 We all have slow movers.
 Utilizing options is a bit like “renting” them out for a while to make a few extra bucks.

-I know what you’re thinking.
-What happens if PFE moves sharply higher and reaches above the $40 strike price?
+I know what you’re thinking… What happens if PFE moves sharply higher and goes above the $40 strike price?
 Well, let’s just say that I wouldn’t complain about that scenario either.
-After all, that would represent an 9.4% gain from my purchase price, based on my lower cost basis.
+After all, that would represent an 5% gain from my purchase price.
+But with just one premium earned from a covered call trade, that would lower cost basis to $37.60 (for a total return of 6.3%).
+Not a bad tradeoff.

 What’s the catch?
 Well, I would have to sell my PFE shares at the agreed-upon price of $40 and forgo any additional upside beyond that.
 So, if PFE streaks to $55, then the rest of the gain would accrue to the option buyer.
 But that might be a fair tradeoff, depending on your goals and the state of the overall market.